I read a book over the weekend and I hated it.

 What happens when somebody arrives at your site via an ad click?
 Clicking over from a guest post?

-If I read your very best blog post, the one that showcases you to the best and highest of your ability, what do I do after that?
+If I read your best blog post, what do I do after that?
 (Hint: that’s not MY choice, it’s YOURS.
-If you’re not planning my next action, I’m planning my next action, and THAT is the worst thing to happen to you since Facebook.)
+If you’re not planning my next action, I’m planning my next action.
+THAT is the worst thing to happen to you since Facebook.)

 Systems mean that you never have to wonder what to do.